Should I Swaddle My Baby

 “Should I swaddle my baby?” is a question I often get asked in my Bub Savvy Workshops.

-My starting point is always…however you choose to care for your baby is completely up to you.
-You are going to get a lot of conflicting advice, so it can be helpful to get good at thinking about the pros and cons, or risks and benefits, of different suggestions then filter that through your own value system and then decide what’s right for you, your baby and your family.
+The way you care for your baby is entirely up to you.
+Parenting is full of conflicting advice, so it’s helpful to get good at weighing the pros and cons of any suggestion.
+Filter this information through your own values, then decide what’s right for you, your baby, and your family.

 Benefits:

-2. Improved sleep: Swaddled babies may sleep more soundly and for longer periods, which can be beneficial for both the baby and the parents.
+2. Improved Sleep: Swaddled babies often sleep more soundly and for longer stretches, which can feel like a lifesaver for exhausted parents.

-3. Reduced risk of SIDS: Swaddling may help reduce the risk of sudden infant death syndrome (SIDS) by preventing babies from rolling onto their stomachs during sleep.
+3. Reduced Risk of SIDS: Swaddling may reduce the likelihood of babies rolling onto their stomachs during sleep, a position associated with increased SIDS risk.

 Risks: